Hierarchical Data Generator based on Tree-Structured Stick Breaking Process for Benchmarking Clustering Methods

-Having these parameters we can draw conditional probabilities used to determine which node data is generated from.
+Two conditional probabilities are used to determine from which node data is generated.
 The first is the conditional probability of a datum remaining in node $\epsilon$, at depth $|\epsilon|$, when entering the node:

-The second is the conditional probability of a datum traveling down subtree $\epsilon\epsilon_i$ if it does not remain in node $\epsilon$ and does not travel down sibling subtrees with a lower index ($\epsilon\epsilon_j, j < i$):
+The second is the conditional probability of a datum being transferred to the subtree $\epsilon\epsilon_i$ if it does not remain in node $\epsilon$ and hasn't been transferred to any of the previous siblings (i.e., did not travel down sibling subtrees with a lower indices $\epsilon\epsilon_j,~j < i$):

-Additionally we need to define the kernel.
-We begin with a defined root node distribution given as a starting parameter of the generation method.
-The values defined at this point are the means and standard deviations for each of the Gauss distributions in the $d$ different dimensions:
+Additionally, we need to define the kernel.
+We begin with a specified root node distribution $\theta_{\epsilon_\varnothing}$ given as a starting parameter of the generation method.
+The values set at this point are the means $(\mu)$ and standard deviations $(\sigma)$ for each of the Gaussian distributions in the $d$ different dimensions:

-Then from there, for any node for which we need the distribution we can draw the distribution based on the parent's distribution.
-The child's mean values are drawn directly from the parent distribution and the child's standard deviation based on a scaling factor ($\Delta\sigma_n$) drawn from a $Beta$ distribution.
+From there, for any node for which we need the distribution, we can draw the distribution based on the parent's distribution.
+The child's mean values are drawn directly from the parent distribution, and the child's standard deviation is based on a scaling factor ($\Delta\sigma_n$) drawn from the Beta distribution.
 The values are taken separately for each dimension:

 With the kernel defined we can now generate data from the model.
-We begin with the hyperparameters and the probability distribution for the root node ($\theta_{\epsilon_\varnothing} = (Gauss(\mu_{\epsilon_\varnothing 1}, \sigma_{\epsilon_\varnothing 1}), ..., Gauss(\mu_{\epsilon_\varnothing d}, \sigma_{\epsilon_\varnothing d}))$).
+We begin with the hyperparameters and the probability distribution for the root node ($\theta_{\epsilon_\varnothing} = (Gauss(\mu_{\epsilon_\varnothing 1}, \sigma_{\epsilon_\varnothing 1}), ..., Gauss(\mu_{\epsilon_\varnothing d}, \sigma_{\epsilon_\varnothing d}))$). \\

-The following process continues until we generate $n$ points:
+The following process continues until $n$ points are generated: